jhipster/generator-jhipster/rfcs/2-jhipster-rfc-jhipster-companion.md

 [drawbacks]: #drawbacks

 - As JHipster is first and foremost a code generator, it could be argued that it is not the goal of the project to release non code generator products.
-Two date, several external products have been released as part of the JHipster organisation: the JHipster Registry and JHipster Console and their release cadence has been low compared to the main generator.
+Two date, several external products have been released as part of the JHipster organization: the JHipster Registry and JHipster Console and their release cadence has been low compared to the main generator.
 - Impose the overhead of running another service in development and production

 # Rationale and alternatives

 [rationale-and-alternatives]: #rationale-and-alternatives

-Compared to today's situation, the proposed solution would have the following advantages :
+Compared to today's situation, the proposed solution would have the following advantages:

 - Reduce the generated code as code related to management screens will no longer be generated
 - Faster build times for the front end resulting from less front-end code to compile
 - Stop developing the same management UI with 3 different frontend framework (Angular, React and Vue.js)
 - Improve security as management endpoint will no longer be exposed to the outside but only internally on a separate port.
-Also the **JHipster companion** can have proper authentication (jwt,oauth) rather than the basic authentication scheme that is present on the JHipster registry (which is the only scheme supported by the eureka server).
+Also the **JHipster companion** can have proper authentication (JWT, OAuth) rather than the basic authentication scheme that is present on the JHipster registry (which is the only scheme supported by the Eureka server).

 # Prior art